William Henry Bissell: Biography

 Bissell was born in Hartwick, New York, near Painted Post, son of Luther Bissell and Hannah Shepard.
 He attended the public schools and was graduated from the Philadelphia Medical College in 1835.
 He moved to Monroe County, Illinois in 1837, where he taught school and practiced medicine until 1840.

 From 1840 to 1842, Bissell was a member of the Illinois House of Representatives.
 He studied law, was admitted to the bar and commenced practice in Belleville, St. Clair County, Illinois.
 He was prosecuting attorney of St. Clair County in 1844.

 He served in the Mexican War as colonel of the Second Regiment, Illinois Volunteer Infantry, where he most likely contracted the syphilis that crippled him and contributed to his death at age 48.

 Bissell was elected as a Democrat to the Thirty-first and Thirty-second Congresses and as an Independent Democrat to the Thirty-third Congress (March 4, 1849 – March 3, 1855); he was chairman of the Committee on Military Affairs (Thirty-second and Thirty-third Congresses).
 He was not a candidate for re-nomination in 1854.

 Bissell, true to his anti-slavery convictions, held a very definite dislike for his Southern colleagues, whom he described collectively as "insolent, overbearing and bullying beyond all belief."
-A nearly hour-long speech on the House floor, in retaliation for distortive comments made by James A. Seddon (D-VA), regarding the Battle of Buena Vista, in which Bissell fought, won approval from Bissell's fellow Illinoisans, but inflamed Jefferson Davis, who felt personally slighted by the speech.
+A nearly hour-long speech on the House floor, in retaliation for distortive comments made by James Seddon of Virginia, regarding the Battle of Buena Vista, in which Bissell fought, won approval from Bissell's fellow Illinoisans, but inflamed Jefferson Davis, who felt personally slighted by the speech.
 Davis challenged Bissell to a duel, which Northern Congressmen were known to refuse.
 Bissell not only accepted the challenge, but in his rights as the party challenged, specified army muskets, loaded with ball and buckshot, at close range.
 Davis then cleverly accepted further explanation for the seemingly offensive comments in Bissell's speech, but lost face with some in backing down.